 Thermal properties are those properties of a material which is related to its conductivity of heat.
 In other words, these are the properties which are exhibited by a material when the heat is passed through it.
 Thermal properties come under the broader topic of physical properties of materials.

-Thermal properties of a material decides how it reacts when it is subjected to heat fluctuation (excessive heat or very low heat, for example).
+Thermal properties of material decide how it reacts when it is subjected to heat fluctuation (excessive heat or very low heat, for example).
 The major components of thermal properties are: